Lake Como Travel Guide

 Lake Como’s principal town is situated right at the base of the lake.
 This tiny town is usually overlooked and entirely skipped by travelers, as it’s really just a gateway to the other towns.

 But, if you visit, you’ll find a charming atmosphere of classic Italian restaurants, delis and shops along with a 15th century cathedral and lovely lake side promenade.
 The medieval city center gives Como a larger city feel compared to the other sleepy towns of Lake Como.
-Don’t forget to browse the Silk Museum and take the funicular up to Brunate for a fantastic view of Lake Como.

 2. Varenna